edvalas/DataRepProject/README.md

 ###List of total Penalty points issued by Year.

 For Example
-url: *https://rsa.ie/documents/penaltypointsstats/(Year)* , you can replace (Year) with a value for the year to show data for that given year.
+url: *https://rsa.ie/documents/penaltypointsstats/(Year)* , you can replace (Year) with a value for the year to show data table for that given year.

-The Url: https://rsa.ie/documents/penaltypointsstats/2015 will return the total data of issued penalty points for the year 2015.
+The Url: https://rsa.ie/documents/penaltypointsstats/2015 will return the data table of issued penalty points for the year 2015.

-The data is returned in JSON and for the year will be displayed with the following properties:
+The data is returned in JSON and for the given year, it will be displayed with the following properties:

-**- ID of the table - year(2015 - 15)**
+**- ID of the table - year(2015 - id = 15)**

 **- Year of the Data**